How To Find A Business Niche Or Change It When Your Store Is Already Running

 One of our stores used to sell paintings.
 It’s not like people didn’t buy stuff like this, but after the initial success, the growth stopped.
 The team tried different things, but nothing helped.

 Then a manager noticed that a few customers asked about other art objects such as statues and decorative dishware.
 These categories were never presented in the store, but the team thought – if some customers expected to find something like this here, why not offer it?

 During the next few weeks, the team created a number of additional categories, found and imported new products.
 Some of them didn’t sell well, but statues were a success.

 Now the shop sells paintings and statues, and we want to try yet another category.

 As you can see, we didn’t actually change the niche by switching to something else.
 Instead, we broadened it by including other closely related categories of products.

-Another our self-owned shop was devoted to cute clothing.
+Another shop we own used to sell cute clothing.
 We had various models with lovely and funny prints, but the managers noticed some models sold well while others were never in demand.

 After a thorough analysis, the team found out that people actively buy clothing with owls.
 Therefore, we decided to start adding even more stuff with owl prints.
-This way, our potential customers were given more choice of what they really wanted, which resulted in sales rise.
+This way, our potential customers got more choice of what they really wanted, which resulted in sales rise.